replicatedhq/replicated-docs/docs/reference/replicated-cli-tokens.md

 Service account names must be unique within a given team.

 Service account tokens are only displayed once when created.
-The token may never be retrieved again after initial creation.
+The token cannot be retrieved again after initial creation.

 Updates to a service account's RBAC policy are automatically applied to its associated token.
-When a service account is removed, it's token is also invalidated.
+When a service account is removed, its token is also invalidated.

 ## User Tokens